kustov-an/xsolla-unity-sdk/README.md

 #### TRY IT!

+If you use **Windows OS** you must move content from folder XsollaUnitySDK/move_Content_to_project_plugins to folder YOUR_PROJECT/Assets/Plugins.
+If you don’t have this folder, create it.

 You can look demo on https://livedemo.xsolla.com/sdk/unity/
 We have two test scenes in "XsollaUnitySDK" -> "Resources" -> "_Scenes" folder:
 - XsollaFarmFreshScene - emulates item shop